blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_for_ethereum2_medalla_testnet.md

 is Ethereum's version 2.0, , i.e, Ethereum 2.0.
 Upon the completion of the three Phases of Ethereum 2.0, namely Phase 0, Phase 1, and Phase 2, Ethereum blockchain will be fully functional without any dependence to any other "Layer 2" solution.
 A comprehensive list of resources on Ethereum 2.0 are provided [here](https://hackmd.io/@benjaminion/eth2_info).

-The focus of this article is the delays in inclusion of attestation aggregations in the Ethereum 2.0 network on the Beacon Chain, the primary chain in Ethereum 2.0, which will go live with Phase 0.
-Using data from the *Medalla testnet* kindly shared by
+The focus of this article is the delays in inclusion of attestation aggregations in the Ethereum 2.0 network on the Beacon Chain. *Beacon chain* is the primary chain in Ethereum 2.0, which will go live with Phase 0.
+For Ethereum 2.0 core development, this was shared to be a [high priority](https://www.notion.so/Wishlist-The-Eth2-Medalla-Data-Challenge-69fe10ffe83748bc87faa0e2586ba857) analysis, that can help improve the performance of the network.

+Our analysis is built on data from the Medalla testnet extracted using [´chaind´ API](https://github.com/wealdtech/chaind) and shared in the form of an PostgreSQL dump, whose latest version can be [accessed from here](http://mdc.mcdee.net/chain-487600.dmp).
+The data was kindly shared by [Jim McDonald](https://github.com/mcdee?tab=overview&from=2014-12-01&to=2014-12-31) on [ethstaker Discord channel, under #medalla-data-challenge hashtag](https://discord.com/channels/694822223575384095/752638638189445220).

-While the analysis focuses on data from the Medalla testnet of Ethereum 2.0, the presented visual analytics methodology can serve as a guiding example of how blockchain network data can be analyzed by blockchain engineers and data scientists.
+While the analysis in this article focuses on data from the Medalla testnet of Ethereum 2.0, the presented visual analytics methodology, together with [other analysis methodologies,](https://github.com/bluepintail/medalla_analysis/blob/master/medalla_analysis.ipynb) can serve as a guiding example of how blockchain network data can be analyzed by blockchain engineers and data scientists.

 ## Beacon Chain and Attestations
 Central to Ethereum 2.0's architectural design is the beacon chain, which coordinates the Proof-of-Staking (PoS) consensus protocol.
 An [insightful article by Ben Edgington](https://media.consensys.net/state-of-ethereum-protocol-2-the-beacon-chain-c6b6a9a69129) explains the functionality and working mechanism of the beacon chain.
 Our earlier article we prepared for submission to the [Medalla Data Challenge](https://blockblockdata.github.io/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.html) provides a visual documentation of the data produced and stored for each beacon block on the beacon chain.
 As further reference, an excellent list of definitions for the various Ethereum 2.0 terms are provided by [Alethio here](https://medium.com/alethio/ethereum-2-a-validators-journey-through-the-beacon-chain-843f70aaab2e).

-The Beacon chain can be thought of "the chain that rules them all", it is the chain within Ethereum 2.0 which is central to the system and its processes.
-As analogy, similar to how the spine of a human connects and holds together the body, the beacon chain will connect and hold together the many chains in Ethereum 2.0.
-Yet, unlike the spine of a human, which remains static, the beacon chain will over epochs of time, together with the other chains and components of the system.

 Consensus on the Ethereum 2.0 blockchain will be achieved through the participation of *validators*, which are in essence client software running in parallel on a distributed network of computers.
 The (journey of a validator)[https://medium.com/alethio/ethereum-2-a-validators-journey-through-the-beacon-chain-843f70aaab2e] begins by the installation of the client software, deposit of at least 32 ETH (Ethereum) coins to the node's wallet, and joining a waiting queue to be admitted.
 The atomic time unit in Ethereum 2.0 is a *slot*, which is issued every 12 seconds.
 Every 32 slots (about 6,5 minutes) constitute an *epoch*.
 Once a validator is admitted, at each slot, there are two main roles that it may be assigned to by the network, namely role of *(block) proposer* and the role of *(block) attester*.
 A proposer (a validator with the proposer hat on) proposes blocks to be added to the blockchain.
 An attester (a validator with the attestor hat on) votes on whether the block is valid and should be appended to the network, as the proposer suggests.
 Attesters vote within one of multiple *committees*, where committees are formed freshly at every epoch.
 Each validator is invited every epoch exactly once to serve in one of the many committees.
-While many details exits, we refer interested readers to two fascinating articles by [Ben Edgington](https://media.consensys.net/state-of-ethereum-protocol-2-the-beacon-chain-c6b6a9a69129) and [Jim McDonald](https://www.attestant.io/posts/understanding-the-validator-lifecycle/) which describe the working mechanics of the beacon chain and Ethereum 2.0 overall.
+As many details exist, we refer interested readers to two fascinating articles by [Ben Edgington](https://media.consensys.net/state-of-ethereum-protocol-2-the-beacon-chain-c6b6a9a69129) and [Jim McDonald](https://www.attestant.io/posts/understanding-the-validator-lifecycle/) which describe the working mechanics of the beacon chain and Ethereum 2.0 overall.

 The system incentivizes compliant behavior on the part of the validators through various [rewards and penalties](https://codefi.consensys.net/blog/rewards-and-penalties-on-ethereum-20-phase-0), while keeping them in the network.
 Yet, if a validator, in the role of proposer *or* attester, is proven to commit fraud, it is *slashed*, meaning that it is involuntarily and forcefully removed by the system from the network.
 Slashed validator are *not* allowed to participate in the network again.

-Beacon chain is the focus and the ultimate deliverable of Phase 0 of Ethereum 2.0.
-In the latter Phases 1 and 2, other components of the system will be added.
-Yet, for other systems to operate successfully and integrate to the whole, the Beacon chain must be functioning flawlessly.

-When Ethereum 2.0 becomes fully active, Beacon chain will perform the following critical functions:

 ## Medalla Testnet